pravega/pravega/documentation/src/docs/pravega-concepts.md

 The number of Stream Segments change over time by using the Pravega's Auto Scaling feature as we discussed in the [Auto Scaling](#elastic-streams-auto-scaling) section.
 The size of any Stream is determined by the storage capacity of the Pravega cluster.
 More Streams can be obtained by increasing the storage of the Pravega cluster.

-Applications can react to changes in the number of Segments in a Stream by adjusting the number of Readers within a Reader Group to maintain optimal read parallelism.
+Applications can react to changes in the number of Stream Segments in a Stream by adjusting the number of Readers within a Reader Group to maintain optimal read parallelism.
 As a cool use case, Pravega may allow Flink to increase or decrease the number of task instances that are processing a Stream in parallel.

 ### Ordering Guarantees

 A Stream comprises a set of Segments that can change over time.
 Segments that overlap in their area of key space have a defined order.

-An Event written to a Stream is written to a single Segment, and is ordered with respect to the Events of that Segment.
-The existence and position of an Event within a Segment is strongly consistent.
+An Event written to a Stream is written to a single Stream Segment, and is ordered with respect to the Events of that Stream Segment.
+The existence and position of an Event within a Stream Segment is strongly consistent.

-Readers can be assigned multiple parallel Segments (from different parts of key space).
-A Reader reading from multiple Segments will interleave the Events of the Segments, but the order of Events per Segment is retained.
-Specifically, if **s** is a Segment, and **s** contains two Events _i.e.,_ **s** **=** {**e~1**,**e~2**} where **e~1** precedes **e~2**.
-Thus, for a Reader reading Segments, it is guaranteed that **e~1** will be read before **e~2**.
+Readers can be assigned multiple parallel Stream Segments (from different parts of key space).
+A Reader reading from multiple Stream Segments will interleave the Events of the Stream Segments, but the order of Events per Stream Segment is retained.
+Specifically, if **s** is a Stream Segment, and **s** contains two Events _i.e.,_ **s** **=** {**e~1**,**e~2**} where **e~1** precedes **e~2**.
+Thus, for a Reader reading Stream Segments, it is guaranteed that **e~1** will be read before **e~2**.

 .